Greenwich Nautical Walk:

 |

-Continue up the hill to the Old Royal Observatory.
+The Old Royal Observatory is at the top of the hill.
 This is a rather long walk so walk leisurely and take your own time.

 Royal Observatory: